 This periodic report on Form 10-Q ("Form 10-Q") includes "forward-looking statements" that express our opinions, expectations, beliefs, plans, objectives, assumptions or projections regarding future events or future results.
 The words "believe," "may," "will," "estimate," "continue," "anticipate," "intend," "expect," "should" and similar expressions are intended to identify these forward-looking statements.
 We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our financial condition, results of operations, business strategy, short- and long-term business operations and objectives, and financial needs.
-Examples of forward-looking statements include, but are not limited to, statements we make regarding demand trends, economic effects on our operations and financial results and our liquidity, potential strategic acquisitions or divestitures, the repurchasing, refinancing, or repricing of our debt, and our belief that our current level of operations, cash and cash equivalents, cash flow from operations and borrowings under our credit facilities and other lines of credit will provide us adequate cash to fund working capital requirements, capital expenditure projects, debt service requirements and other requirements for our business for at least the next twelve months.
+Examples of forward-looking statements include, but are not limited to, statements we make regarding demand trends, economic effects on our operations and financial results and our liquidity, potential strategic acquisitions or divestitures, the strategic review of our Advanced Materials & Catalysts segment, potential increased borrowing under our credit facilities and our belief that our current level of operations, cash and cash equivalents, cash flow from operations and borrowings under our credit facilities and other lines of credit will provide us adequate cash to fund working capital requirements, capital expenditure projects, debt service requirements and other requirements for our business for at least the next twelve months.